Button Text

 loyalty that doesn't show up in a CPM rate.

-A creator's audience wasn't acquired through a paid campaign.
-It was earned.
-Post by post.
-Video by video.
-Through real personality and genuine relationships built over years.
+Your audience wasn't acquired through a paid campaign, It was earned.
+Post by post, video by video.
+Through your personality, your consistency, your genuine relationships built over time.
+That kind of loyalty doesn't show up in a CPM rate.

 The media house shift

 This is the extreme content economy playing out in real time.
 Short-form and long-form aren't competing, they're working together.
-A 15-second hook brings someone in.
-A 45-minute YouTube video makes them stay.
+A 15-second hook brings someone in, a 45-minute YouTube video makes them stay.
 And once someone's sat with you for 45 minutes?
-They're not a follower anymore.
-They're a fan.
+They're not a follower anymore, they're a fan.

 choose your battles